‘Rage giving’: Charities can get a boost from current events, such as controversial Supreme Court rulings

 And, shortly after the May 2022 leak of the Supreme Court’s draft decision to overturn Roe v.
 Wade, NARAL Pro-Choice America, an organization that advocates for access to abortion, saw a 1,400% increase in donations within 24 hours.

-Likewise, the Brigid Alliance, a nonprofit abortion fund that provides financial and logistical help for people seeking abortions, saw the number of its donors quadruple from May to July.
+Likewise, the Brigid Alliance, a nonprofit abortion fund providing financial and logistical help for people seeking abortions, saw its donors quadruple from May to July.
 The gifts ranged from $5 to $50,000.

 Growth following 2016 election